wangvisual/markdown-handler/README.md

 ================

-This little script adds an Apache handler that lets you view Markdown files with a .md extension more prettily on your webserver.
+This little script adds an Apache handler that lets you view Markdown files with a .md (or .mdown or .markdown) extension more prettily on your webserver.

 It's based on a PHP Markdown implementation by [Michel Fortin](http://www.michelf.com/).